-She is a workshop leader, creator/host of a podcast called Careers by Jenn that focuses on career and self-growth topics, coach & consultant, and more.
-Jenn has a BC Provincial Instructor's Diploma, a Master's Degree in Public and Pastoral Leadership, is certified as a conflict coach, and (when not online) is serving a vibrant and growing congregation as an ordained United Church of Canada minister serving part-time.
+She is a coach, a skilled facilitator, creator/host of a podcast called Careers by Jenn that focuses on career and self-growth topics.
+Jenn has a BC Provincial Instructor's Diploma, a Master's Degree in Public and Pastoral Leadership, is certified as a conflict coach, and (when not online) is serving a vibrant and growing congregation as an ordained United Church of Canada minister.

-On Sundays, she can be found preaching in a tiny heritage church on the shores of Burrard Inlet in beautiful British Columbia, Canada.
+On Sundays, she can be found preaching on the shores of Burrard Inlet in beautiful British Columbia, Canada.

 And she loves dogs.
 A lot.